textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 Alerts appear to users as feedback dialogue in the Diagnostics panel, or in other panels as success/failure messages (e.g. when saving changings).

 Use Kramdown’s ‘inline attributes list’ syntax (see [**Selectors and attributes**](#selectors-and-attributes)) to style alerts as they appear in the interface.
-All alert blocks uses a common class, `.alert-block`, plus a unique one, as demonstrated in these hypothetical examples.
+All alert blocks use a common class, `.alert-block`, plus a unique one, as demonstrated in these hypothetical examples.

 **Success alerts:**